'Hole in our hearts': Man who killed MMA star Fau Vake in street fight jailed

 Daniel Havili appeared during various points during the fight last year to try to stop the violence, Justice Sally Fitzgerald pointed out as he appeared in custody at the High Court at Auckland this morning.

-However it was Havili's final blow that caused Vake to fall to the ground - hitting his head and causing a brain bleed that led to his death days later, said the judge, who described watching CCTV footage of the melee many times.
+However, it was Havili's final blow that caused Vake to fall to the ground - hitting his head and causing a brain bleed that led to his death days later, said the judge, who described watching CCTV footage of the melee many times.

 "Despite him facing you, he had no opportunity to avoid the punch," the judge said.